nickolanack/node-mc-agent/README.md

 ##Node Minecraft Agent##

-*node-minecraft-agent is an artificial-intellegent player for minecraft named morpheus* *node-minecraft-agent requires the updated minecraft-protocol (npm) updated to work with mc 1.8*
+*node-minecraft-agent is an artificial-intellegent player for minecraft named 'morpheus'* *node-minecraft-agent requires the updated minecraft-protocol (npm) updated to work with mc 1.8*

 ```js